v-viksur/architecture-center/docs/microservices/data-considerations.md

 ## Challenges

 Some challenges arise from this distributed approach to managing data.
 First, there may be redundancy across the data stores, with the same item of data appearing in mulitple places.
 For example, data might be stored as part of a transaction, then stored elsewhere for analytics, reporting, or archiving.
-Duplicated data can lead to issues of data integrity and consistency.
+Duplicated or partitioned data can lead to issues of data integrity and consistency.
+When data relationships span multiple services, you can't use traditional data management techniques to enforce the relationships.

 Traditional data modeling uses the rule of "one fact in one place."
 Every entity appears exactly once in the schema.
 Other entities may hold references to it but not duplicate it.
-The obvious advantage to the traditional approach is that updates are made in a single place.
-With microservices, you have to consider how updates are propaged across services.
+The obvious advantage to the traditional approach is that updates are made in a single place, which avoids problems with data consistency.
+In a microservices architecture, you have to consider how updates are propaged across services, and how to manage eventual consistency when data appears in multiple places without strong consistency.

-For example, consider the case of a customer creating an order.
-In a monolithic application, the flow might be as follows: The front end receives a request and creates an order entry in a database.
-The backend queries the same database to pick up the new orders.
-In microservices, you would avoid this pattern.
-Instead, the front-end service might send a message to a back-end service.
-Asynchronous messaging patterns are an important way for services to share data.

 ## Approaches to managing data